bangbay/wp-user-avatar/readme.txt

 1. Allows you to use the values "original", "large", "medium", or "thumbnail" for your avatar size.
 2. Doesn't add a fixed width and height to the image if you use the aforementioned values.
 This will give you more flexibility to resize the image with CSS.
 3. Optionally adds CSS classes "alignleft", "alignright", or "aligncenter" to position your avatar.
-4. Shows nothing if no WP User Avatar image is set.
+4. Shows nothing if the user has no WP User Avatar image.
-5. Shows the default avatar only if "Show Avatars" is enabled in your Discussion settings.
+5. Shows the user's gravatar.com avatar or the Default Avatar only if "Show Avatars" is enabled in your Discussion settings.

 = get_avatar =

 1. Requires you to enable "Show Avatars" in your Discussion settings to show any avatars.
 2. Accepts only numeric values for your avatar size.
 3. Always adds a fixed width and height to your image.
 This may cause problems if you use responsive CSS in your theme.
-4. Shows the default avatar if no WP User Avatar image is set.
-(Choosing "Blank" still generates a transparent image file.)
+4. Show the user's gravatar.com avatar or the Default Avatar if the user doesn't have a WP User Avatar image.
+(Choosing "Blank" as your Default Avatar still generates a transparent image file.)
 5. Requires no changes to your theme files if you are currently using <code>get_avatar</code>.

+= Can I create a custom Default Avatar? =
+In your Discussion settings, you can upload your own Default Avatar.

 = Can I insert WP User Avatar directly into a post? =